 Parish Web Site

-Under Section 137 of the Local Government Act 1972, a Parish Council is permitted to give grants to local village organisations with a view to enhancing the lives of all or some of its residents.
+A Parish Council is permitted to give grants to local village organisations with a view to enhancing the lives of all or some of its residents.
 Ufford Parish Council undertakes this task once a year, in order to budget for the funds when it requests its annual payment from the District Council.